gowtham07/BackchannelDetectionMPIVideoData/README.md

 The following npy files are the only files needs to be downloaded from the above link:

 features_face_674_90.npy ,labels_face_674_90.npy ,features_pose_76_90.npy ,labels_pose_76_90.npy, features_test_face_674_90.npy ,labels_test_face_674_90.npy, features_test_pose_76_90.npy ,labels_test_pose_76_90.npy

+This project backchannel detection along with other project backchannel estimation is submitted to IJCNN'23 and is accepted (https://arxiv.org/abs/2306.01656)